 - Any material in violation of the Copyright Law-

 The copyright law of the United States (Title 17, U.S. Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries are authorized to furnish a photocopy or other reproduction.
-One of these specified conditions is that the photocopy or reproduction is not to be “used for any purpose except private study, scholarship or research.”
-If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use,” that user may be liable for copyright infringement.
+One of these specified conditions is that the photocopy or reproduction is not to be "used for any purpose except private study, scholarship or research."
+If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of "fair use," that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.
 This may apply to software and other non-print formats as well.
-For more information see the TC Library copyright page.

 I. GENERAL STATEMENT: The selection, acquisition, and retention of library materials will be made in accordance with the following guidelines:

 A. The library serves both undergraduate and graduate students.
-The library collection will support all academic programs offered by Tusculum College.
+The library collection will support all academic programs offered by Tusculum University.
 Materials useful primarily to the researcher will be acquired only in limited support of the Andrew Johnson Presidential Library and Museum.

 B. In selecting print, non-print, and electronic materials, the following will be taken into account: